riotu-lab/deepstream-facenet/README.md

 # Deepstream Facenet
-This is demo is build on top of Python sample app [deepstream-test2](https://github.com/NVIDIA-AI-IOT/deepstream_python_apps/tree/master/apps/deepstream-test2)
+This demo is built on top of Python sample app [deepstream-test2](https://github.com/NVIDIA-AI-IOT/deepstream_python_apps/tree/master/apps/deepstream-test2)
  - Replaced the PGIE with Peoplenet TLT model, and the SGIE1 with Facenet engine.
  - removed the other two sgies.
  - no changes regarding the tracker.